Covid 19 coronavirus: Auckland family appeals for time with dying grandfather

 His father deserved to have his family around him and deserved that care and respect at the end, he said.

-"The overwhelming message from everyone is that this unnecessary and it's actually cruel not only to the patient and the families, but the medical staff too."
+"The overwhelming message from everyone is that this is unnecessary and it's actually cruel not only to the patient and the families, but the medical staff too."

 Jess Parkes posted a touching photo online yesterday, holding her granddad's hand.